 Before you start picking out furniture, let the layout guide your vision to help you create a rough plan of action.

-Select furniture that reflects your collective style
+Select office furniture that reflects your collective style

 Functionality aside, the actual pieces you select should also reflect the company's personality.
 A proudly quirky startup might opt for bold colors or out-of-the-box design aesthetics, while a more conservative company may be more drawn toward sleek lines and cleaner design elements.

-The ultimate goal is to go with furniture that functions well and also "feels" like you.
+The ultimate goal is to go with office furniture that functions well and also "feels" like you.
 This leaves the door open for originality and creative freedom.